Alyson Noël

-Alyson Noël is an American author from Orange County, California.
+Alyson Noël (born December 3, 1965) is an American author from Orange County, California.

 Biography

-Alyson Noël was born on December 3, 1966, raised in Orange County and attended Richard Nixon Elementary School for two years.
+Alyson Noël was born on December 3, 1965, raised in Orange County and attended Richard Nixon Elementary School for two years.
 She is the youngest of three girls born to her divorced parents.
-She lived in Mykonos, Greece after leaving her high school, Troy High School.
-Afterward, she moved to Manhattan, New York where she worked as a flight attendant for Delta Air Lines.
+After leaving her high school, Troy High School, she moved to Mykonos, Greece and lived there.
+Afterward, she moved to Manhattan, New York, where she worked as a flight attendant for Delta Air Lines.
 She now lives in Laguna Beach, California.
 She has had a variety of jobs such as babysitter, department store sales clerk, administrative assistant, office manager, jewelry maker, T-shirt painter, and front desk hotel clerk, in addition to flight attendant and considers herself an author.
 She was inspired to become an author after reading Are You There God?
 It's Me, Margaret by Judy Blume, in the sixth grade.
 Her first book was the young-adult novel, Faking 19, which explores the lifestyles of teens today.

 On March 28, 2011, Alyson Noël announced that all 10 books in both The Immortals and The Riley Bloom series have been optioned by Summit Entertainment.
 On June 28, 2012 Alyson Noël stated on Twitter that all 4 books in the Soul Seekers Series have been optioned for film by Cheyenne Enterprises.
 On September 9, 2015, Noël tweeted that there will be a future film adaptation for Saving Zoë starring sisters and actresses, Laura Marano and Vanessa Marano.